JHWebDeveloper/Able2-public-resources/README.md

 ### Added
 - Audio file conversion to either .wav, .mp3 or .mp4 with color bars.
 - Ability to extract or remove audio from videos.
-- Support for downloading from SoundCloud and other audio services covered by youtube-dl.
 - Preview displays actual waveform data for audio files.
 - .psd support.
 Treats them just like an image.
 - Now encodes all video audio streams as AAC 192k 48kHz.